inbzar/docs/apps/docs/content/user-guide/marketing-and-notifications/index.md

 ---
 sidebar_position: 1
-description: 'In this guide you learn how to send marketing campaigns and notifications using SendGrid'
+description: 'In this guide you learn how to send marketing campaigns and notifications using SendGrid free service'
 ---

-# Marketing and Notifications
+# Overview

-In this guide you learn how to send marketing campaigns and notifications using SendGrid.
+In this guide you learn how to send marketing campaigns and notifications using SendGrid free service.

+SendGrid is a cloud-based email delivery service that provides reliable and scalable email infrastructure for businesses.
+It is designed to help companies send transactional and marketing emails seamlessly.

 ---